koalateadev/android-templates/setup/proguard.md

 ## Best Practices

-1. ✅ Test with ProGuard enabled early and often
+- Test with ProGuard enabled early
-2. ✅ Keep mapping files for all releases
+- Keep mapping files for all releases
-3. ✅ Use consumer ProGuard files in libraries
+- Use consumer ProGuard files in libraries
-4. ✅ Don't keep more than necessary
+- Don't keep more than necessary
-5. ✅ Use @Keep annotations for public APIs
+- Use @Keep for public APIs
-6. ✅ Test thoroughly before release
-7. ✅ Monitor crash reports for ProGuard issues
+- Monitor crash reports for ProGuard issues
-8. ✅ Document custom rules
+- Document custom rules
-9. ✅ Use printconfiguration for debugging
-10. ✅ Update rules when adding new libraries
+- Update rules when adding libraries

 ## Consumer ProGuard Rules